 What to Expect from Online Programs in Dental Assisting

 Educational requirements to become a dental assistant vary by state.
 Some require individuals to graduate from an accredited program and take a state exam, while others do not have formal requirements.
-For full-time workers, busy parents, and others who are looking for a flexible education program, online colleges for degrees in dental assisting can be a good option to consider.
+For full-time workers, busy parents, and others who are looking for flexible education options, online colleges that offer degree programs in dental assisting can be a good ones to consider.

-Some online colleges offering degrees in dental assisting offer programs that can be completed in as little as two years, culminating in an associate degree.
+Some online colleges have dental assisting degree programs that can be completed in as little as two years, culminating in an associate degree.
 Online diploma or certificate options are also available, and these programs may only take a year to complete for full-time students (bls.gov, 2012).